CadarAchim/swagdemo-playwright/README.md

-# SauceDemo Playwright Test Suite
+# SwagDemo Playwright Test Suite

-Automated Playwright coverage for the SauceDemo checkout flow, aligned to the requested happy path, negative validation, consistency, and optional robustness scenarios.
+Automated Playwright coverage for the SwagDemo checkout flow, aligned to the requested happy path, negative validation, consistency, and optional robustness scenarios.
 ## Scope covered

 - successful order placement with one product